 If you want to get out of town for a day or two, then Uncle Ty’s is the perfect place for you.
 Having been there 3 times, I think I can safely say it’s one of my favourite getaways from Hanoi and it isn’t as far as the now overcrowded Mai Chau.

 Rent a bike from us to take the short trip.
 It is only 80km from Hanoi or about 1 ½ hrs motorbike, so it is easy to get to and you also pass through some of Ba Vi district’s most beautiful places.
 Any kind of bike will get you there so you can choose an automatic, semi-auto or manual.
 Bloom Microventures set up the project and RentABikeVN are really happy tp support them because it is a good project and because it’s a great place.

+Full Map Route: For a complex map of routes, interesting locations, and notes, look above.
+For only route information, look at the map below.
 There are several routes to get there and this means you can choose to spend more or less time on the road, make a loop, or take a detour to some interesting locations on the way.
 Take a look at the map above to see what is possible before planning your route.
 For those who want to chill and get out of the smog of Hanoi, I would suggest a simple out and back.
 This also gives enough time to stop on the way to practice Vietnamese with locals.